Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy

-At the end of the code privacy phase (protocol $\mathsf{Encrypt}$), the encrypted index is obtained, and the Developer can give the Analyser access to it, i.e., to themselves or someone else from their software company, or even external software testers from third-party testing companies.
-To perform code analysis tasks (protocol $\mathsf{Analyse}$), the Analyser chooses the tasks he wants to perform and asks the Developer to provide the cryptographic keys of the ITL-tokens (for \emph{DET} and \emph{RND} schemes) that are associated with those tasks (protocol $\mathsf{Authorise}$).
+At the end of the code privacy phase (CCA protocol $\mathsf{Encrypt}$), the encrypted inverted index (EII) is obtained, and the developer can give the analyser access to it, i.e., to themselves or someone else from their software company, or even external software testers from third-party testing companies.
+To perform code analysis tasks (CCA protocol $\mathsf{Analyse}$), the analyser chooses the tasks it wants to perform and asks the developer to provide the cryptographic keys of the ITL-tokens (for \emph{DET} and \emph{RND} schemes) that are associated with those tasks (protocol $\mathsf{Authorise}$).
 This is an important step, as it gives the developer an extra layer of access control over who can perform analysis tasks and which tasks they can perform.
-Given those keys, the analyser can start accessing the encrypted index, following the relevant data flows and decrypting index entries as they go, and gets the results of the tasks.
-In more detail, and as shown in Figure~\ref{fig:arch}, this phase is carried out by modules \emph{Task Manager} and \emph{Vulnerability Detector} on the analyser side, and \emph{Query Authoriser \& Creator} on the developer side.
+Given those keys, the analyser starts accessing the encrypted index, following the relevant data flows and decrypting index entries as it goes, and in the end gets the results of the tasks.
+In more detail, and as shown in Figure~\ref{fig:arch}, this phase is carried out by the collaboration of modules \emph{Task Manager} and \emph{Vulnerability Detector} on the analyser side, and \emph{Query Authoriser \& Creator} on the developer side.